thibault/mezzanine-file-collections/README.md

 ## Usage

-Once installed, just create a new "File collection", and upload your files the usual way.
+Once installed, just create a new "Media Library" page, and upload your files the usual way.

 The default templates uses Bootstrap's media objects for a basic rendering,